New Psychotronic Delight: Her Name Was Christa

 Image taken from the Her Name Is Christa Facebook page.

-2 replies on “New Psychotronic Delight: Her Name Was Christa”
+2 thoughts on “New Psychotronic Delight: Her Name Was Christa”

 1. I don’t think that anybody has ever referred to anything I’ve ever done as “transcendent “.
 Loved your review.
 I got a copy of the film about a week ago, but have been too busy to watch it.